 - WorkSafeBC contacts you regarding a claim

 - You receive an order or penalty as a result of non-compliance with the Workers Compensation Act and Occupational Health and Safety Regulation

 Early Intervention & Return to Work e-Learning Series

 These e-learning courses for supervisors will help you manage your employees who are ill or injured, whether they are still at work, off work or returning to work after a period of absence.
-These are quick, just-in-time e-learning modules that only take a few minutes to work through and give supervisors essential information on dealing with sick leave, the Managing Employee Health Issues at Work program, doctor's certificate forms, Short Term Illness and Injury Plan and the supervisor's role, long term disability and the supervisor's role and returning to work.
+These are quick e-learning modules that only take a few minutes to work through and give supervisors essential information on dealing with sick leave, the Managing Employee Health Issues at Work program, doctor's certificate forms, Short Term Illness and Injury Plan and the supervisor's role, long term disability and the supervisor's role and returning to work.